collinskrotich/week2IP/README.md

 # Akan Birthday Project

 ## Project description
-This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+>This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 The application prompts a user to enter their birthday and gender on the browser.
 The application then outputs the user's Akan name(from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.)
 Here are Ghanian day names.

-Male
+__Male__

-Sunday: Kwasi
+>Sunday: Kwasi

-Monday: Kwadwo
+>Monday: Kwadwo

-Tuesday: Kwabena
+>Tuesday: Kwabena

-Wednesday: Kwaku
+>Wednesday: Kwaku

-Thursday:  Yaw
+>Thursday:  Yaw

-Friday: Kofi
+>Friday: Kofi

-Saturday: Kwame
+>Saturday: Kwame

-Female
+**Female**

-Sunday: Akosua
+>Sunday: Akosua

-Monday: Adwoa
+>Monday: Adwoa

-Tuesday: Abenaa
+>Tuesday: Abenaa

-Wednesday: Akua
+>Wednesday: Akua

-Thursday:  Yaa
+>Thursday:  Yaa

-Friday: Afua
+>Friday: Afua

-Saturday: Ama
+>Saturday: Ama

 ## Author(s) information
 Collins Kiprono Rotich

 ## Setup instructions - includes any scripts that need to be run if necessary
+1. Open file on live server/browser to run application
+2. Enter birthday date as prompted.

 ## BDD
+1. The application should check whether the date and month entered is valid. if either of them is invalid,  the user should be alerted and asked to enter a valid one.

+2. The application should output to the user their Akan name depending on their gender.

 ## Technologies used
 HTML, CSS, Javascript